Thomas Gregor Brodie

-Thomas Gregor Brodie FRS FCS (8 February 1866–20 August 1916) was a British physiologist.
+Thomas Gregor Brodie FRS FCS (8 February 1866 – 20 August 1916) was a British physiologist.

-He was educated at King's College School, St John's College, Cambridge and graduated in medicine from King's College London.
+Brodie was educated at King's College School, St John's College, Cambridge and graduated in medicine from King's College London.

+In January 1903, he was appointed Professor-Superintendent of the Brown Animal Sanatory Institution, a pathology research centre in London, where he stayed until he became Professor of Physiology at the University of Toronto in 1908.

 He was made a Fellow of the Royal Society in 1904 and delivered the Croonian Lecture in 1911.
 He was also a Fellow of the Chemical Society and a Fellow of King's College London.
-He became Professor of Physiology at the University of Toronto in 1908.